UnofficialMillenniaMods/FreeAgeAdvances/README.md

 Default: true

-**RemoveAgeAdvanceRestrictions**
+**RemoveAgeAdvanceRequirements**

-*Remove the restrictions to advance into a specific age.*
+*Remove the Requirements to advance into a specific age.*
 - *0 - disabled*
-- *1 - remove restrictions of variant and victory ages*
+- *1 - remove requirements of variant and victory ages*
 - *2 - remove resitrictions for all ages (disables crisis age lock)*

 Default: 0